Joseph B. Soloveitchik: Own criticism of his students

 Soloveitchik stated that although he felt that he successfully transmitted the facts and laws of Judaism to his students, he felt that he failed in transmitting the experience of living an authentic Jewish life.
 He stated that many of his students "act like children, and experience religion like children.
 This is why they accept all types of fanaticism and superstition.
 Sometimes, they are even ready to do things that border on the immoral.
 They lack the experiential component of religion, and simply substitute obscurantism for it ...
 After all, I come from the ghetto.
 Yet, I have never seen so much naïve and uncritical commitment to people and to ideas as I see in America ...
 All extremism, fanaticism, and obscurantism come from a lack of security.
 A person who is secure cannot be an extremist."
 (A Reader's Companion to Ish Ha-Halakhah: Introductory Section, David Shatz, Yeshiva University, Joseph B. Soloveitchik Institute).

 Revisionism

-Shortly after Soloveitchik's passing, Lamm, in a eulogy for Soloveitchik delivered on April 25, 1993, urged his auditors to "guard ... against any revisionism, any attempts to misinterpret the Rav's work in both worlds [the world of Torah and the world of Madda(Science)].
+Shortly after Soloveitchik's passing, Lamm, in a eulogy for Soloveitchik delivered on April 25, 1993, urged his audience to "guard ... against any revisionism, any attempts to misinterpret the Rav's work in both worlds [the world of Torah and the world of Madda(Science)].
 The Rav was not a lamdan who happened to have and use a smattering of general culture, and he was certainly not a philosopher who happened to be a talmid hakham, a Torah scholar ...
 We must accept him on his terms, as a highly complicated, profound, and broad-minded personality ...
 Certain burgeoning revisionisms may well attempt to disguise and distort the Rav's uniqueness by trivializing one or the other aspect of his rich personality and work, but they must be confronted at once."
 (Lawrence Kaplan Revisionism and the Rav: The Struggle for the Soul of Modern Orthodoxy, Judaism, Summer, 1999).